Reverse Resources. Circular fashion.

 “But we didn’t know how to package it.
 The first pitch during the Boot Camp went terrible.
 Two days later we had packaged it differently and got great feedback from our coach.
 We had nailed it.
 He told us to ‘go for it’.
 That was a great moment.”

 ClimateLaunchpad pushed Reverse Resources to think big and try to imagine the business in a few years time.
 Ann: “The financial forecast gave us a revenue of €5mln in 5 years time.
 When we entered the Global change award, the scope of the project grew 10 times bigger.
 The financial forecast now says €50mln in 5 years time.
 Quite a difference in how big you dare to think.”

 Reverse Resources pitch at ClimateLaunchpad Grand Final

-As we speak Reverse Resources has just come back from Bangladesh with confirmation their pilot project with H&M is going through production.
-Tesco is another pilot partner and they are talking to a number of other brands.
+As we speak Reverse Resources has just come back from Bangladesh where their pilot project with a large global fashion brand is moving along great.
+They are talking to a number of other brands too.
 There’s a big interest in their concept.